 - Requested items can often be completed and submitted in the online financial aid portal.
-Other items can be mailed to Student Financial Aid or delivered to any of the One Stop locations.
+Other items can be mailed to Student Financial Aid or delivered to any of the Enrollment Services locations.

 - Review and accept the aid offered to you once a financial aid offer is made.

-- Financial aid awards for next year are anticipated to begin processing the final weekend of February for newly admitted freshmen and transfer students and late-March for continuing and graduate students.
+- Financial aid awards for the upcoming year are anticipated to begin processing the final weekend of February for newly admitted freshmen and transfer students and late-March for continuing and graduate students.
 Awarding will continue forward with each group from that point as students apply for aid.

 - Awards for the current academic year will continue as students apply for aid or complete aid processes.